 Yalantis follows legal best practices defined by Estonian laws and by European Union laws on IP protection – in particular, Directive 2009/24/EC on the legal protection of computer programs.

 We will sign an NDA at the request of our clients.
-We either provide a customizable NDA template or work with your lawyer to draft an agreement that is perfectly tailored to your business needs.
+We either provide a customizable NDA template or work with your lawyer to amend the agreement that is perfectly tailored to your business needs.

 An NDA can be signed at the very initial stage of cooperation.
-This means you don’t have to worry about disclosing any technical details to us before we’re legally bound to keep all this information strictly confidential.
+This means you don’t have to worry about disclosing any technical details and commercial information as we’re legally bound to keep all this information strictly confidential.